Monday, December 12, 2011

 We started PerBlue in 2008 at the beginning of the recession.
 The funny thing about our outlook was that the recession did not scare us at all.
 I remember it took a while for me to realize the scale of what we were trying to accomplish.
 My attitude was, "Wow starting a company in a recession is amazing.
 There are so many talented people who are available to join our team."

 Three years later, we now gainfully employ over 35 full time people doing artwork, engineering, marketing, and community support.
 All are white collar jobs in a great work environment with an awesome culture that has extremely high job satisfaction.
-It almost reminds me of the Joker’s famous line in The Black Knight, "Look what I did to this city with a few bullets and a few barrels of gasoline," except more like: "Look what we created with a few thousand bucks and a couple of have shot ideas."
+It almost reminds me of the Joker’s famous line in The Dark Knight, "Look what I did to this city with a few bullets and a few barrels of gasoline," except more like: "Look what we created with a few thousand bucks and a couple of have shot ideas."

 If we really want to cure unemployment in this country, we need to spark more churn within ourselves and our companies.
 We need to invest in people who are creating value in young companies (not small companies but young companies).
 Do you have something that you absolutely hate about the world, something that just needs to be better?
 Maybe something that shouldn't be the way it is currently?
 Catch the entrepreneurial spirit and start a company dedicated to solving that problem or filling that need.
 Unite others who are passionate about the same things and dedicate that team to changing them... or die trying.